Email Marketing: The Complete Guide 2026

 - DMARC (Domain-based Message Authentication): Defines what should happen to emails that fail SPF or DKIM checks.
 Since 2024, a DMARC record is mandatory for all senders with more than 5,000 emails per day.

-How to set up DMARC correctly:
+Here is how to set up DMARC correctly:

 v=DMARC1; p=quarantine; rua=mailto:dmarc@ihredomain.at; pct=100

-Start with 'p=none' (monitoring only), switch to 'p=quarantine' after 2-4 weeks of analysis, and finally to 'p=reject'.
+Start with 'p=none' (monitoring only), switch to 'p=quarantine' after 2-4 weeks of analysis and finally to 'p=reject'.

-Factors that affect your reputation:
+Factors that influence your reputation:

-- Spam complaints: The complaint rate should be below 0.1% (maximum 1 complaint per 1,000 emails).
+- Spam complaints: The complaint rate should be below 0.1% (a maximum of 1 complaint per 1,000 emails).

-- Engagement: ISPs measure whether recipients open, click, or delete your emails.
+- Engagement: ISPs measure whether recipients open, click or delete your emails.
 High engagement rates improve your reputation.

 Practical measures for better deliverability:

-Deliverability Tools and Monitoring
+Deliverability tools and monitoring

 - Google Postmaster Tools (free): Monitor your reputation with Gmail recipients

-- Mail-Tester.com (free): Quick spam score check for individual emails
+- Mail-Tester.com (free): Quick spam-score check for individual emails

 - 250ok/Validity (Enterprise): Professional deliverability monitoring